-- Submit a copy of the communication to tenants or information on the tenant event. - The example provided must have been sent to tenants or occurred in the year in which the application is submitted.
+- Submit a copy of the communication to tenants. - The communication must have been sent to tenants no longer than one year prior to the date on which the application is submitted.

 S&P Global Corporate Sustainability Assessment-Environmental Dimension: Waste and